prantlf/ollama-vertex-ai/README.md

 ### Embeddings

+Creates a vector from the specified prompt.
 See the available [embedding models].

 ```
 ❯ curl localhost:22434/api/embeddings -d '{